KianoushRamezaniShabolaghi/MicroHH/README.md

 # MicroHH
-I used drycblles files and then add a plume tracer to visualize the effects using the MicroHH
+I used drycblles files and then add a plume tracer to visualize the effects, using the MicroHH